 [Third Schedule amended by No. 24 of 1914 s.
 16.]

-Fourth Schedule
+Fourth Schedule — Lien on wool

-[Section 44]
+[s.
+44]

-Lien on wool
+[Heading amended by No. 19 of 2010 s.
+4.]

 In consideration of (here set forth the consideration) the receipt whereof is hereby acknowledged, I (here set forth full name, address, and occupation) do hereby give to (set forth full name, address, and occupation of grantee) a preferable lien to the extent of the amount aforesaid on the wool of the ensuing clip to be shorn from my flocks of sheep, numbering, or thereabouts, and now depasturing at , under the superintendence of , and branded .
 The wool shall be shorn at my expense and delivered to the order of the said (grantee) at .

 Dated this day of , 20 .